frp-arduino/frp-arduino/README.md

 ## Examples

+In this section we will see what our EDSL looks like and what kinds of programs we can write using it.

 ### Running the examples

-To compile an example:
+Compile an example with the following command:

     ./make [name of example]

-To compile and upload an example:
+Compile and upload an example to your Arduino with the following command:

     ./make [name of example] upload

-In order to be able to compile and upload the examples with the above commands, you need two major dependencies:
+Before you can run these commands, you need to install a few dependencies:

 * [The Haskell platform](https://www.haskell.org/platform/)
 * [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile)